 Shot BOLTZMANN, a 12-kiloton blast, was fired from a 500 foot tower on northern Yucca Flat.
 Watertown personnel were required to evacuate the secret base to avoid fallout.

 Two minor atomic blasts, FRANKLIN and LASSEN, were fired at Yucca Flat.

 Watertown became a virtual ghost town.
-The base was apparently in caretaker status with a site manager, security, and minimal complement of personnel present.
+The base was placed in caretaker status with a minimal complement of security and maintenance personnel present.

 An atomic test code-named WILSON deposited fallout on Watertown.
 The AEC measured radiation exposure inside the evacuated buildings and vehicles at the base to study the ability of various materials to shield against fallout.
 In effect, Watertown served as a laboratory to determine the shielding qualities of typical building materials that might be found in any average American small town.

 The 37-kiloton PRISCILLA shot was detonated at Frenchman Flat.